leafo/scssphp/docs/index.md

 We can add and remove functions using the methods `registerFunction` and `unregisterFunction`.

-* `registerFunction($functionName, $callable)` assigns the callable value to the name `$functionName`.
+* `registerFunction($functionName, $callable, $prototype)` assigns the callable value to the name `$functionName`.
 The name is normalized using the rules of SCSS.
   Meaning underscores and dashes are interchangeable.
 If a function with the same name already exists then it is replaced.
+The optional `$prototype` is an array of parameter names.

 * `unregisterFunction($functionName)` removes `$functionName` from the list of available functions.

 The `$callable` can be anything that PHP knows how to call using `call_user_func`.
 The function receives two arguments when invoked.
 The first is an array of SCSS typed arguments that the function was sent.
-The second is a reference to the current `scss` instance.
+The second is an array of SCSS values corresponding to keyword arguments (aka kwargs).

-The *SCSS typed arguments* are actually just arrays that represent SCSS values.
+The SCSS *typed arguments* and *kwargs* are actually just arrays that represent SCSS values.
 SCSS has different types than PHP, and this is how **scssphp** represents them internally.

 For example, the value `10px` in PHP would be `array('number', 1, 'px')`.
 There is a large variety of types.
 Experiment with a debugging function like `print_r` to examine the possible inputs.

-The return value of the custom function can either be a SCSS type or a basic PHP type. (such as a string or a number) If it's a PHP type, it will be converted automatically to the corresponding SCSS type.
+The return value of the custom function can either be a SCSS type or a basic PHP type (such as a string or a number).
+If it's a PHP type, it will be converted automatically to the corresponding SCSS type.

 As an example, a function called `add-two` is registered, which adds two numbers